brystmar/biffers/README.md

 # biffers
-Web app that simplifies organizing, participating in, and searching through online BIFs.
+Web app that simplifies organizing, participating in, and reviewing data from talkbeer.com BIFs.